19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (iii) from a place outside Singapore to a place in Singapore;

-(r) services supplied in relation to a trust, where the services and the person supplying the services satisfy such conditions as may be prescribed; or
+(r) services supplied in relation to a trust, where the services and the person supplying the services satisfy such conditions as may be prescribed;

+[38/2005 wef 01/01/2006]

 (s) services supplied —